-There are three core Australian nationals linked to these different companies operating under the Berkeley brand.
+There are two core Australian nationals linked to these different companies operating under the Berkeley brand.
 First, Lauchlan William Leishman who is the Berkeley Capital Group Managing Director.
 Second, is Alex Simpson, Berkeley Capital’s Development and Construction Manager for PNG.
-Third, is one of the founding owners of Berkeley Capital Group Ltd, Cameron Donald-Oates.

 Their primary local agent is PNG national Reuben Ire Kautu.
 Reuben Kautu is the legal owner of Berkeley’s locally registered companies – it is not clear, if Kautu is the beneficial owner of these companies – he also acts as the resident agent in PNG for the BVI vehicles.
 He is for his part listed on Berkeley Capital’s website as the Managing Director in PNG and Cairns.